-- Change automatic transmission fluid and filter if the vehicle's GVWR is over 8600 lbs. or if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher.

-- In hilly or mountainous terrain.

-- When doing frequent trailer towing.

-- Uses such as found in taxi, police or delivery service.
+- ☐ Change automatic transmission fluid and filter if the vehicle has a diesel engine, if the vehicle's GVWR is over 8600 lbs. or if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.

-If you do not use your vehicle under any of these conditions, the fluid and filter do not require changing.
+If you do not use your vehicle under any of these conditions, change the fluid and filter at 100,000 miles (166 000 km).

-- Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service. - Lubricate chassis components (or every 3 months, whichever occurs first).
-(See footnote #.) - Check axle fluid level and add fluid as needed.
-(See footnote \\.)
+- ☐ Change engine oil and filter (or every 3 months, whichever occurs first).

+An Emission Control Service. - ☐ Lubricate chassis components (or every 3 months, whichever occurs first).
+(See footnote #.) - ☐ Check axle fluid level and add fluid as needed.
+(See footnote .)